-If you or your kin are into inflatable standup paddleboarding, you know you should bring more than just the SUP to do it right.
-Wondering what the best paddleboard accessories are this year?
-We've highlighted our favorite SUP accessories to help you with ideas for gifts and great times on the water.
+If you are getting into standup paddleboarding, you should know you need to bring more than just your SUP to do it right.
+Wondering what accessories you'll need?
+We've highlighted our favorite SUP gear to help you get equipped for basic safety and great times on the water.

-Show them you care [and do a little self care] by making sure you have the right SUP safety accessories on the water.
+First things first, you need to make sure that you have the right SUP safety accessories on the water (especially if you are paddling on rivers and/or whitewater!).
 Some are required and some are optional, but all are rad and will keep you protected.

 the joke that it’s not